 Figure 3 c, d (two right photos): Smoky Quartz-Lined Keokuk Geode.
 Each half measures approximately 10 inches in diameter.
 Note the considerably darker crystals in the right two photos versus the left two photos.

 Figure 3 e, f (two left photos): Light sea-green Quartz-Lined Keokuk Geode.
 Each half measures approximately 6 inches in diameter.
-This particular type of geode was quite abundant at the original St. Francisville Mine when it was open and accessible, and many such geodes from this location often contained large clusters of pink calcite crystals making for gorgeous specimens.

 Figure 3 g, h (two right photos): Iron-stained Quartz-Lined Keokuk Geode.
 Each half measures approximately 3.25 inches in diameter.
 This particular geode also contains very dull and incomplete pyrite crystals, further indicating the presence of weathering.